 - After open discussion about candidates, the Committee shall call for a vote for the purpose of selecting a slate of inductees to vote upon.
 To be listed on the slate of final nominees to be voted upon, the Athletic Hall of Fame the nominee must receive an 75% approval rating from all voting members.

-- A survey will go out to the committee allowing a vote of six (6) total inductees whom they feel should be inducted into the next IHS Athletic Hall of Fame Class.
+- A survey will go out to the committee allowing a vote of a specified number of inductees whom they feel should be inducted into the next IHS Athletic Hall of Fame Class.
 Every effort should be made to induct deserving candidates who are more senior in age before more recent graduates, while attempting to represent a good cross-section of graduation year/age, sport, male/female in a given induction class.
-The 4-6 nominees receiving the most number of votes will be presented to the President/Principal by the Selection Committee for his/her approval no later than one-year prior to the induction ceremony.
+The nominees receiving the most number of votes will be presented to the President/Principal by the Selection Committee for his/her approval.
 The President/Principal may veto any candidate presented by the Committee for induction if in his/her judgment, the candidate does not exemplify the highest standards of sportsmanship, character and leadership as described in Section IV.
 This must be done in writing to the committee, with justification for rejection followed by an appeal process to open up the discussion of whether or not to induct candidate.

 - The voting procedure and details must be kept confidential.